Blaine, Wash. | Real Estate | Lift Station Management

-AQUALIS’ team of lift stations professionals was able to work with property managers to install updated lift station components to optimize function and allow for greater ROI.
+AQUALIS’ team of lift station professionals was able to work with property managers to install updated lift station components to optimize function and allow for greater ROI.

 A resort in Blaine, WA was going through a large site-wide remodel, evaluating and updating their water management assets, including their two lift stations.
 AQUALIS’ lift station experts were called to inspect the condition of the two above-ground sanitary lift stations.